u0068/Biospheres-Notes/Biospheres Overview.md

 		 - Controlled by scrubber
 	 - Optimisations:
 		 - Framerate limit, so we don't render more frames than we can display
+		 - Data oriented design, SoA
+		 - Opengl DSA
+		 - Spatial partitioning
+			 - Grid is easier to implement, but if the world is much bigger than the number of cells then it might be better to use octrees
 - Cell physics properties
 	- I'm considering determining cell orientations based on their relative position to genome instead of doing true angular physics, but I'm unsure how well that would work
 - Cell collisions: